 In this regard, having a deep discussion with someone helps you bond better than meaningless chatter.

-But before doing that, there are a few things you have to understand.
+But before knowing that, there are a few things you have to understand.
+Once you’ve understood these 3 essential values, you can move on to the 5 deep questions to ask a person.

 1) Silence is golden